cshoben/cs201-resources/troubleshooting.md

 ## VSCode + Java

 TBD.
 Please post your question on Ed for further assistance.

-## Git
+## Git - FAQ

+These are some of the frequently asked questions we get with Git.
+We'll move around questions between the FAQ and Comprehensive question as we get feedback.

 <details>
 <summary>When trying to install Git, I am having difficulties with Homebrew</summary>